Nordic Skiing for Beginners in Gunnison Valley

 Sure, there’s lap swim at the aquatic center or the treadmill at the fitness center.
 However, if you’re craving some fresh mountain air with your cardio, Nordic skiing (a.k.a. cross-country skiing, a.k.a.
 XC skiing) offers an exhilarating full-body workout with scenery as a bonus.

-New to Nordic skiing?
+Are you a Nordic skiing beginner?
 Getting started is easier than you might think.

 Of course, you need a pair of Nordic skis (much skinnier than downhill skis), boots and poles.
 Rent a set of gear to get acquainted.
 Or look into used set-ups that can go for less than $100, for instance, at a local gear swap or consignment sports store.

-Most of all, you need trails.
+Most of all, you need good nordic trails for beginners.
 And here within the Gunnison Valley tucked in the heart of the Rocky Mountains, there are 30-plus miles of Nordic trails in Crested Butte alone.
 Whether you ski classic (straight ahead within tracks for each ski) or skate ski (side-to-side on groomed trails), the Gunnison Valley offers plenty of beginner-friendly Nordic trails.

 Crested Butte Nordic